giellalt/speech-sma/README.md

 * Existing recordings of Anna Jacobsen.
 * The archival recordings of Anna Jacobsen were sourced from the Norwegian national broadcaster NRK and several audiobooks, and were digitally restored, enhanced, and transcribed by the Divvun group at UiT in collaboration with the Sámi Archives and the National Archives of Norway.
 Recorded between 1989 and 1993, the material spans multiple genres, including news and documentary broadcasts, biblical readings, fairy tales, and spontaneous autobiographical storytelling.
 * During transcription, segments with very poor audio quality or containing speakers other than Anna Jacobsen were excluded from the final TTS corpus.
+#### Text processing
+* Most importantly checking existing texts that they match the audio tapes accurately + manual transcription.
+* Done by 3 people, native and non-native language experts.
+* Processing roughly ten hours of audio resulted in about one hundred hours of transcription, equivalent to 2.5–3 weeks of full-time work for one person.
 #### Audio processing
 * Name files: wavs and txts identically
     * Also: split very long files to 2-3 parts to make the automatic pre-processing easier